Let It Be (song): Let It Be... Naked version

 Still another version of the song appeared on the Let It Be...
 Naked album in 2003.
 The majority of this remix is take 27-A from 31 January 1969, with parts of take 27-B (as used in the film Let It Be), including the subdued guitar solo, spliced in.

-This version contains a different piano track than the one on the studio and single versions.
+This version contains a piano track different from the one on the studio and single versions.
 This piano track was taken in part from take 28 which was subsequently released and can be heard on the Super Deluxe re-release of the Let It Be album in 2021.
 In the intro, McCartney plays an extra A bass note during the A minor chord (very similar to the way he plays the intro in the film version); he also plays a standard A minor chord in the piano at the first beat of measure two in the last verse (on the lyric "mother", also like in the film version), while the other versions have a different piano harmonisation which can be easily interpreted as an unfixed mistake.
 The backing vocals in the chorus of this version are similar to those in the single version, but are significantly reduced in volume while still retaining a reverb-heavy, choral effect.
 Ringo Starr disliked Phil Spector's version where Starr's drumming was augmented by Spector's "tape-delay-effect" to his hi-hats during the song's second verse and added shakers, so Let It Be...
 Naked features his original "stripped-down-approach" drumming.
 Also departed were the tom-tom overdub rolls, heard after the guitar solo during the third verse.
 Starr also commented that after the release of Naked, he would now have to listen to McCartney saying, "I told you so", when talking about Spector's production.
 The song's running time on Let It Be...
 Naked is 3:52.